flxnsn/road/README.md

 # road

 A small cli tool to track progress, cause my pc is always on anyway.
-Logs numeric values (reps, km, minutes, pages — whatever you're tracking) to a local JSON file with no dependencies beyond Python 3.
+Logs numeric values without specified units to a local JSON file with no dependencies beyond Python 3.

 ---